 We offer four different plan packages, which include the Pricing Set - 1 Set, Construction Set - 5 Sets, PDF Plan Set, and electronic CAD files.
 If you are ready to build a home as drawn, the Construction Set - 5 Set package provides a set for yourself, your builder, mortgage lender, insurance company, local building department, and several subcontractors.
 If you need more than 5 sets or plan to make modifications, then we recommend the PDF Plan Set package.
 These plans can be printed as needed.

-A PDF Plan Set is a digital version of the construction drawings, formatted for printing on large paper (most often 24” x 36”).
-This option allows you - through qualified architects and engineers - to legally modify the design without having to completely redraw the plan.
+A PDF Plan Set is an electronic file of the construction drawings, formatted most often for 24" x 36" output, which allows you - through qualified architects and engineers - to legally modify the design without having to completely redraw the plan.
 As a derivative work, you are only allowed to build the home a single time under copyright restrictions.
 The CAD set serves the same function, but provides the drawings in an electronic format.
 [Note: not all Coastal Living house plans are available as CAD sets.]

 A mirrored, or reverse print set, is a printed copy of your house resulting in the same image you would see if you held the drawing up to a mirror.
 Everything, including the text, is backward in relation to the original design.
 A Mirrored (reverse print) set is often ordered to meet the particular demands of the building site.

 A materials list contains the building supplies needed to construct the infrastructure of your new house, including lumber, insulation, rafters, concrete, and hardware.
-Please contact us if you would like to receive a quote or bid for a particular plan.
+Please contact us if you would like additional information about the plans for which a materials list is available.

 A Study Plan includes all of the information that can be found online for a particular plan, including plan details, floor plans, and renderings.
 A Study Plan also includes the four exterior elevations.

 Pre-drawn house plans from Coastal Living vary in price from $500 to over $5,000, based on which plan and set option you choose.
-The best way to determine a plan’s specific cost is the click on the pricing button on the plan page.
 This is a fraction of the cost to hire a local architect to design a custom plan, which can run between 4% to 12% of the total construction cost.

 There are several factors that affect the cost of residential construction, including the total amount of finished square footage, regional building codes, quality and grade of materials used to construct the home, and the level of interior finish desired.
 Since each of these factors vary by project and location, we are unable to provide construction cost estimates as a service.